Ad-squareops/demooooo/README.md

    * RabbitMQ
    * Check Jenkins Webhook integration in GitLab Roboshop Application
    * Check CICD by manually changing in any microservices

-[a]Module app is dependent on module k8s.
-Domain mapping of Route53 records to Load balancer process takes place in k8s module.
-[b]I don't think this is needed
-[c]Pending to review .
-Not sure what exactly to be shown from Demo purpose.
-Even ELK may not be ready for demo .
-[d]Hold this step for later, once management services are configured [e]how does this make sure that we are logging into primary always ? does this headless service routes to primary instance only ?
-[f]This endpoint resolves to pods mongo master and slave pods.
-However, when connecting to this endpoint, connection is passed over to master
-[g]Check with rohit if db loaded successfully